 Wire mesh has a long history.
 Ancient Egypt, where artisans made jewelry from woven wire, seems to be the birthplace.
 But it didn’t become popular until the Fifth Century, when it gained favor as body armor.
 Back then, it was pretty easy to check the quality of wire mesh: If the warrior survived, the mesh did its job.

 These days, things are a little more complicated, although the quality of wire mesh can still be a life-and-death matter.
-If it doesn’t catch contaminants, for example, the consequences could be dire.
+If you perform a wire mesh test and find your wire mesh isn’t catching contaminants, for example, the consequences could be dire.

 Nothing can substitute for a careful quality check by the end users of wire mesh products.
 After all, they could face severe business-related consequences—not to mention potentially tragic results—when the product isn’t up to standards.

 Fortunately, a good quality check doesn’t have to be difficult.
-It can be performed in just two relatively simple steps, depending on what kind of mesh is under inspection.
+It can be performed in just two relatively simple steps, depending on which types of mesh and wire mesh sizes are under inspection.

-Any wire mesh manufacturer worth its salt will do whatever it can to make its customers happy.
+Any stainless steel wire mesh manufacturer worth its salt will do whatever it can to make its customers happy.
 That goal can only be achieved by listening to what the customer wants.
-The best-quality products satisfy these questions:
+The best-quality products from the best wire mesh companies satisfy these questions:

 Of course, these last items depend on the ability of the manufacturer and the customer to work together.
 And that might be the most important factor in effective quality control.

 For more than 107 years, Newark Wire has specialized in fabricating standard and custom wire mesh products.
-Contact the company for more information about wire mesh and its applications.
+We’ve become experts in making the best quality wire mesh in the industry.
+Need wire cloth manufacturers that you can rely on?
+Contact the company for more information about wire mesh, its applications, and our quality control solutions!